-^a Spanish provinces: HU = Huesca; ^b reference strain Germany; ^c reference strain Spain; ^d the area of the whole field, even though larvae were collected on the refuge area of the field, data are approximate; ^e there could be other nearer fields that are not known by the technician and/or the farmer, ND no data; ^f larvae sent to Germany after removing those that were damaged or seemed to have some pathogens
+^a Spanish provinces: HU = Huesca, GI = Girona; ^b data are approximate; ^c there could be other nearer fields that are not known by the technician and/or the farmer, ND no data; ^d number of larvae (counting was done by the sender) sent to Germany after removing those that were damaged or appeared to contain pathogens.

 Table 3.
-Development of O. nubilalis collected in Spain for the 2021-2022 season.
+Development of O. nubilalis collected in Spain for the 2022-2023 season.